Departments of Computer Science and Physics

 Email @cs.vt.edu : alexey

-Our group uses theoretical and computational methods to understand dynamics and function of biomolecular systems such as proteins, DNA, and their complexes.
-Some of these methods are being developed in our lab.
+Our group develops and uses theoretical and computational methods to understand dynamics and function of biomolecular systems such as proteins, DNA, and their complexes.
 The computations are often performed on supercomputers.

 My philosophy is that among the multitude of models of

 a complex system that one can build, only the very simple, robust solutions